 Procter & Gamble: Smart-Tech Recycling

+Reality is bleak: According to a massive 2017 study on plastics, of the 8.3 billion metric tons of plastic waste produced since the 50s, 6.3 billion of it became waste.
+And, only nine percent of that plastic waste was recycled.
+Even bleaker?
 Remember those blissful days of ignorance where we thought that everything we put in our little blue bins was headed off to a recycling plant to be properly sorted and recycled into a new, eco-friendly container?
-Now we know the reality is much bleaker: According to a massive 2017 study on plastics, of the 8.3 billion metric tons of plastic waste produced, 6.3 billion of it became waste.
-That means, for various reasons that range from contamination to issues at sorting facilities, only nine percent of the plastic we put in the recycling bin actually gets recycled.
+Much of it actually becomes trash for various reasons that range from contamination to issues at sorting facilities.

-This is an issue that resonated deeply with Gian de Belder, a principal scientist and packaging technologist with Procter & Gamble, who is at the head of a collaborative global initiative around smart recycling—code name Holy Grail 2.0.
+This is an issue that resonated deeply with Gian de Belder, technical director, R&D packaging sustainability, with Procter & Gamble, who is among the heads of a collaborative global initiative around smart recycling—code name Holy Grail 2.0.
 Led by P&G, the coalition of 30+ companies in all sectors, from packaging to manufacturing—and including competitor L’Oréal, in an inspiring example of rivals coming together for the greater good—has invested in improving the sorting process at recycling plants using something called digital watermarking.

-The project is still in the development phase, but de Belder and P&G are hoping to roll out a test program in Europe (most likely Germany, he notes) next year.
-However, stresses de Belder, this sorting technology will only impact the plastic coming from the 34 percent of people who actually recycle.
+However, stresses de Belder, this sorting technology will only impact the plastic coming from those who recyclable, and only 34 percent of waste is actually recycled.
 “One of the biggest bottlenecks we have right now is that not enough consumers are [recycling],” he says.
 “Obviously none of the plastic packages we are developing are supposed to go into the environment.
 Solving separation is just one bottleneck—we need consumers to do the right thing and collect their packaging in their recycling bins.”

 Another way P&G is helping with recycling is by eliminating plastics altogether in some products.
-This month, the company introduced all-paper, plastic-free deodorant tubes for select products in its Secret and Old Spice brands.
-“If we convert just 10 percent of our current deodorant packages to recycled paper or another recyclable material, it could eliminate up to 1.5 million pounds of plastic waste annually,” said Anitra Marsh, Associate Director of Global Sustainability and Brand Communications, P&G Beauty.
+In 2020, the company introduced all-paper, plastic-free deodorant tubes for select products in its Secret and Old Spice brands.
+“If we convert just 10 percent of our current deodorant packages to recycled paper or another recyclable material, it could eliminate up to 1.5 million pounds of plastic waste annually,” said Anitra Marsh, vice president of global sustainability, citizenship, and brand communications, P&G Beauty.
 “This is just one example of how we are trying to make a difference and build a more sustainable future.”

 Kao: A Breath of Fresh Air

 Called the “AIR Bottle”, the package is actually a pouch that has had its seams filled with air to give it rigidity.
-This gives it the same structure as a traditional plastic bottle, but uses 50 percent less plastic.
-The brand claims that it also enables you to get “every last drop” from the package, so there is no product waste, and the formulas are 96 to 98 percent biodegradable, so they decompose into non-toxic substances in 28 days or less.
+This gives it the same structure as a traditional plastic bottle, but uses 50 percent less plastic, according to the brand.
+The brand claims that it also enables you to get “every last drop” from the package, so there is no product waste, and the formulas are 96 to 98 percent biodegradable, so they decompose into non-toxic substances in 28 days or less, the brand says.

-“Our goal with the AIR bottles and the refills we are offering is that we will help to eliminate that large number of recyclable packages that are piling up in the landfills,” explains Karen Frank, President of Kao USA Inc. “Even if the consumer doesn’t do their part and recycle post-consumption, we will bring that amount of landfill plastic down significantly.”
+“Our goal with the AIR bottles and the refills we are offering is that we will help to eliminate that large number of recyclable packages that are piling up in the landfills,” explains Karen Frank, executive officer at Kao corporation.
+“Even if the consumer doesn’t do their part and recycle post-consumption, we will bring that amount of landfill plastic down significantly.”

 Unilever: Water Works

 While we know how important it is to keep plastic pollution out of our oceans, there’s more to protecting our waterways than just recycling your bottles.
-“Only 2.5% of the planet’s water is fresh and of that 2.5%, only a fraction is easily accessible, with most trapped in glaciers,” notes Sonika Malhotra, Global Brand Director for Unilever’s Love Beauty & Planet and Love Home & Planet brands.
+“Only 2.5% of the planet’s water is fresh and of that 2.5%, only a fraction is easily accessible, with most trapped in glaciers,” notes Sonika Malhotra, senior global marketing director for Unilever's Premium and Masstige Hair Portfolio and cofounder of Love Beauty & Planet.
 “That means less than 1% of the planet’s water is available to fuel its 6.8 billion people.”

 In an effort to both conserve and protect that precious fresh water, Unilever has been working with its brands on new initiatives and product innovations, the two most prominent of which come from LBP/LHP and Seventh Generation.